waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile & Object Mechanics (New)
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.

+# Puzzle Solutions & Lessons (New)
+- **Trust Verified Tools Over Visuals:** My `find_path` tool repeatedly and correctly reported 'No path found' for a path that was visually clear but blocked by pits or disconnected map sections.
+I wasted dozens of turns trying to fix a tool that wasn't broken.
+Lesson: A 'No path found' result is valuable, correct data, not a tool failure.
+I must trust my verified tools over my own flawed visual assessment.